lnx66/agents-for-openbb/30-vanilla-agent-raw-widget-data/README.md

-# Simple Copilot with Remote Function Calling
+# Vanilla Agent with widget data as raw context

 This is an example agent, powered by OpenAI, that can perform question answering and remote function calling to the OpenBB Workspace to retrieve widget data.
-It also demonstrates "reasoning steps" to the front end as it is executing.

-It does not support handling PDF files or images, but is able to process table widgets or text-based widgets.
+This example automatically retrieves data for widgets added as priority context (using their currently-set input arguments), and inserts this as raw context for the LLM to use.

 ## Understanding the role of the OpenBB Workspace for custom agents
 OpenBB Workspace is the front-end browser-based application for accessing